cactuscloud/fancySelectJs/README.md

 			4. Polyfills:

-				Ading fancySelectJs to your page will also add polyfills for Array.includes(value) and Array.indexOf(value) as per Mozilla's specifications.
+				Ading fancySelectJs to your page will also add polyfills for Array.includes(value), Array.isArray(value), and Array.indexOf(value) as per Mozilla's specifications.

 Ugh, that's all.
 As you were.